Lighthouses of the United States: New Jersey

 and other light station buildings were demolished about 1940.
 Bash's photo is at right, Robert English has a good photo,

-Trabas has Michael Boucher's photo, Hank Waxman also has a photo,
+Trabas has Michael Boucher's photo, a 2013 photo is available,

 Huelse has a historic postcard